OVERVIEW

 Visit the MDA Event Information Booth located at the US Bank Plaza (Third and Davis)

-Saturday, May 20th (Vendors will be informed by end of April as to which section you are in and where to report.)
+Setup is Friday, May 16th (Vendors will be informed by end of April as to which section you are in and where to report.)

 • All vendors must check in with the on-site Event Coordinator or section coordinator